So, how do you measure the effect on your blood sugar and how much sugar is TOO MUCH?

 - 6 To make the cream cheese frosting, mix all the frosting ingredients together well.
 Spread on top of the cooled cake.

 GLs per serving: 5

-If you need further support to keep your blood sugar balanced, check out the Patrick Holford Metabolism range which was formulated for this purpose:
+If you need further support to keep your blood sugar balanced, check out the Patrick Holford Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… range which was formulated for this purpose:

 Low GL Diet and Diabetes Support Combo – A combo for anyone who needs support with weight loss or a diabetes reversal programme.

-Cinnachrome – it contains chromium which helps maintain blood sugar levels, providing a stable source of fuel for the body, and assists in reducing sugar cravings.
+Cinnachrome – it contains What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or… which helps maintain blood sugar levels, providing a stable source of fuel for the body, and assists in reducing sugar cravings.
 It works in synergy with cinnamon and Niacin.

 Carboslow Powder – contains glucomannan, derived from Konjac Root.
 It fills the stomach, making you feel full.
 Great if you’re on a weight loss programme.